 Activities described herein were conducted by us directly, or by us through our consultant acting on our instructions and behalf.
-To perform our RCOI, we submitted time sensitive correspondence to our 3TG Suppliers requesting that they complete and return to us the Conflict Minerals Reporting Template version 4.20 ("CMRT"), developed by the Conflict-Free Sourcing Initiative ("CFSI"), to report on their use and supply to us of items containing 3TG Minerals in 2016.
-We also requested that many of our second tier suppliers complete and return to us a CMRT.
+To perform our RCOI, we submitted time sensitive correspondence to our 3TG Suppliers requesting that they complete and return to us a completed Conflict Minerals Reporting Template version 4.01 or higher ("CMRT"), developed by the Responsible Minerals Initiative ("RMI"), formerly known as the Conflict-Free Sourcing Initiative, to report on their use and supply to us of items containing 3TG Minerals in 2017.
+We also requested that many of our second-tier suppliers, i.e., the manufacturers of items we purchase through distributors, complete and return to us a CMRT.
 Many of the 3TG Suppliers promptly responded.
 We followed-up with non-responsive suppliers a second time or more.
 We reviewed, categorized and assessed the responses.

-As of May 12, 2017, we had received responses from 3TG Suppliers representing over 95% of our suppliers of the Applicable Products, and representing over 85% of the total dollars spent with 3TG Suppliers.
+As of May 17, 2018, we had received responses from 3TG Suppliers representing over 88% of our suppliers of the Applicable Products, and representing over 97% of the total dollars spent with 3TG Suppliers.
 The majority of responding 3TG Suppliers asserted that the 3TG Minerals used in the items supplied by them to us did not originate in the Covered Countries.
 Certain of the remaining 3TG Suppliers indicated that they knew or had reason to believe that some of the items they supplied to us during the reporting period contained necessary 3TG Minerals that originated or may have originated in the Covered Countries, and knew or had reason to believe that those necessary 3TG Minerals may not have been from recycled or scrap sources.
-We, therefore, determined that we have reason to believe that some of the necessary 3TG Minerals contained in our Applicable Products may have originated in the Covered Countries and may not be from recycled or scrap sources.
+We, therefore, determined that we have reason to believe that some of the necessary 3TG Minerals contained in our Applicable Products may have originated in the Covered

+Countries and may not be from recycled or scrap sources.
 Because of that determination, we conducted the due diligence described under the heading "Due Diligence" below.